spice-h2020/owlapi/README.md

 You can install (i.e. ``mvn clean install``) and run (i.e. ``mvn exec:java -Dexec.cleanupDaemonThreads=false -Dexec.mainClass="it.cnr.istc.stlab.App" -Dexec.args="file:///path/to/the/input/ontology.owl"`` ) the application using maven.

+You can also use this tool to derive the inferred version of any ontology using HermiT reasoner.
+To do so:

+1. Compile the project ``mvn clean install``
+2. Run the main in  GetInferredOntology class ``mvn exec:java -Dexec.cleanupDaemonThreads=false -Dexec.mainClass="it.cnr.istc.stlab.GetInferredOntology" -Dexec.args="file:///path/to/the/input/ontology.owl file:///path/to/the/output/ontology.ttl"`` (the inferred ontology will be written in Turtle format).

 ### License

 The code within this repository is distributed under [Apache 2.0 License](LICENSE)